rocket-pool/old.docs.rocketpool.net/src/documentation/js-library/settings.md

     Get the timeout period in blocks for minipools to launch within; returns `Promise<number>`

 * `settings.minipool.getWithdrawalDelay()`:
-    Get the delay in blocks before nodes can withdraw nETH from minipools; returns `Promise<number>`
+    Get the delay in blocks before nodes can withdraw from minipools; returns `Promise<number>`

 ### Network Settings: